East Thanet (UK Parliament constituency) explained

 Region:England

-East Thanet is a British parliamentary constituency in the Isle of Thanet in Kent.
-It previously existed, under the name Thanet East, from 1974 to 1983, returning one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established as East Thanet for the 2024 general election.
-It is primarily a successor of the South Thanet parliamentary constituency.[3]
+East Thanet is a British parliamentary constituency in the Isle of Thanet in Kent, represented since 2024 by Polly Billington of the Labour Party.
+The seat previously existed, under the name Thanet East, from 1974 to 1983, returning one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
+Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was re-established as East Thanet for the 2024 general election.
+It is primarily the successor to the former South Thanet parliamentary constituency.[3]
+[4]

 Boundaries